rocBLAS programming guide#

 library/src/blas3/Tensile#

-Code for calling Tensile from rocBLAS, and YAML files with Tensile tuning configurations
+This includes code for calling Tensile from rocBLAS and YAML files with Tensile tuning configurations.

 library/src/include#